mutabay/Knowledge-Graphs-and-Semantic-Web/README.md

-# Semantic Web Technologies - Course Exercises and Notes
+# Semantic Web Technologies - Exercises and Notes

-This repository contains exercises, assignments, and notes from the **Semantic Web Technologies** course, covering the fundamental concepts and practical applications of semantic web technologies including RDF, OWL, SPARQL.
+This repository contains exercises, assignments, and notes from the **Semantic Web Technologies**, covering the fundamental concepts and practical applications of semantic web technologies including RDF, OWL, SPARQL.

-## 📚 Course Overview
+## 📚 Overview

 Implementation of W3C semantic web standards for knowledge representation and automated reasoning.
 Focuses on graph-based data models, description logic expressivity, query optimization, and inference engines.